 In 2011 I was awarded a three year Marie Curie grant (IRG 276810) to undertake postdoctoral research at the CENIEH (Centro Nacional de Investigación sobre la Evolución Humana, Spain).
 This research focused on the development and application of extended-range luminescence dating techniques (post-IR IRSL and single-grain TT-OSL approaches) at Early/Middle Pleistocene archaeological and palaeontological sites from southwest Europe, particularly the UNESCO World Heritage site of Atapuerca (Burgos, Spain).

-I am currently an ARC DECRA Research Fellow (DE160100743) at the University of Adelaide.
-My current research utilises extended-range luminescence dating techniques to reconstruct early human evolutionary histories and cultural turnovers at a range of archaeological and fossil sites across the Iberian Peninsula (Spain and Portugal).
+I recently completed an ARC DECRA Research Fellowship (DE160100743) at the University of Adelaide.
+That research utilised extended-range luminescence dating techniques to reconstruct early human evolutionary histories and cultural turnovers at a range of archaeological and fossil sites across the Iberian Peninsula (Spain and Portugal).

 I am currently empoyed under an ARC Linkage grant to apply these luminescence dating techniques to cave sedimentary sequences at Naracoorte Caves palaeontological sites (South Australia) to investigate the timing of megafaunal extinctions in the Australian continent.